 This painting is as complete as Connie will make it during the workshop.
 She completes the painting at home.
 The women can purchase the workshop demonstration canvases, completed and framed.

 Connie has "time proven" steps in constructing a painting.
 The steps help us be more successful with our own paintings.
 It is a real treat to have a teacher who knows how to share her style of painting, is patient and wants her students to succeed.
-This is the last day of the workshop.
-Sharon is moving paintings around for Connie to critique.

 On Friday, after the last demonstration and a delicious lunch provided by Sharon, we clean away all of our painting gear...packed off to our cars.
 The room suddenly looms vast and empty.
 Moments ago it had been overly full.